Azure/azure-rest-api-specs/documentation/openapi-authoring-automated-guidelines.md

 Links: [Index](#index) | [Error vs. Warning](#error-vs-warning) | [Automated Rules](#automated-rules) | [RPC](#rpc-violations): [Errors](#rpc-errors) or [Warnings](#rpc-warnings) | [SDK](#sdk-violations): [Errors](#sdk-errors) or [Warnings](#sdk-warnings)

 ### <a name="R2054" />R2054 SecurityDefinitionsStructure
-**Output Message**: Every swagger/configuration must have a security definitions section and it must adhere to the structure described in: [https://github.com/Azure/autorest/tree/master/docs/developer/validation-rules/security-definitions-structure-validation.md](https://github.com/Azure/autorest/tree/master/docs/developer/validation-rules/security-definitions-structure-validation.md)
+**Output Message**: Every swagger/configuration must have a security definitions section and it must adhere to the structure described [here](https://github.com/Azure/autorest/tree/master/docs/developer/validation-rules/security-definitions-structure-validation.md)

 **Description**: Each OpenAPI json document must contain a security definitions section and the section must adhere to a certain format.

 **Why the rule is important**: Missing security definitions section does not describe the Azure services security model accurately.
+This is an ARM specific requirement which describes the security mechanism to access the services.

-**How to fix the violation**: Ensure that the document has a security definition section as described in [https://github.com/Azure/autorest/tree/master/docs/developer/validation-rules/security-definitions-structure-validation.md](https://github.com/Azure/autorest/tree/master/docs/developer/validation-rules/security-definitions-structure-validation.md)
+**How to fix the violation**: Ensure that the document has a security definition section as described [here](https://github.com/Azure/autorest/tree/master/docs/developer/validation-rules/security-definitions-structure-validation.md)

 Links: [Index](#index) | [Error vs. Warning](#error-vs-warning) | [Automated Rules](#automated-rules) | [RPC](#rpc-violations): [Errors](#rpc-errors) or [Warnings](#rpc-warnings) | [SDK](#sdk-violations): [Errors](#sdk-errors) or [Warnings](#sdk-warnings)